REPLACE Formula in Excel (Table of Content)

 Another way of replacing is by using the “Replace” function.
 Replace is a worksheet function that can be used in VBA too.

-Before going to see a few examples of REPLACE function first we will understand the 4 arguments that should input while using the REPLACE function.
+Before seeing a few examples of REPLACE function, we will first understand the 4 arguments that should input while using the REPLACE function.

-Start_num: This argument represents the starting character number from where we want to replace.
+- Start_num: This argument represents the starting character number from where we want to replace it.

-New_text: This argument represents the new text which we want to replace in place of old existing text.
+- New_text: This argument represents the new text we want to replace in the old existing text.

 How to Use Excel REPLACE Formula in Excel?